The best brunch in Glasgow: 18 stand-out spots

 Wee Paree

-With bistro chairs and striped awnings, you could easily be forgiven for thinking you're on holiday in France rather than right in the middle of Glasgow’s west end.
+What: With bistro chairs and striped awnings, you could easily be forgiven for thinking you're on holiday in France rather than right in the middle of Glasgow’s west end.
 We love the vintage interiors, which make for a fun and lively spot to enjoy brunch from.
-Here, you’ll find French toast – naturellement – with wild mushrooms, gruyere and crispy shallots; a croissant with seasonal berries and cream and the signature Paree Plat which includes French toast, a croissant, conference pear, seasonal berries, French cheese, cream, jam and honey.
-All that, plus freshly squeezed orange juice and a tea or coffee!
-We’ll take it, thank you.
+Here, you’ll find French toast – naturellement – with toppings such as smoky bacon and maple syrup or vanilla mascarpone with mixed berry coulis.
+Elsewhere, it’s all about the crepes, with a selection of tasty toppings on offer, all washed down with juice, tea or coffee!

 Where: 240 Crow Road, G11 7PZ